jonambas/react-delver/README.md

 Type: `number`

+Default: `40`

 Truncates JS expressions detected in props to this length.
-Defaults to `40`.

 ---